About the European Ethics Bowl

-The EEB’s case studies are short descriptions of current economic or social situations that present an ethical dilemma to European economic, business or political leaders.
+The EEB’s case studies address current economic or social situations that present an ethical dilemma to European economic, business, or political leaders.

 There is no right answer to the cases.
 Instead, they aim to provoke reasonable participants to disagree.

-In each round, all teams work on the same case study, answering the same questions.
-Each year, all case studies will refer to an overarching topic of European, or global, relevance.
-For the 2020 competition, all cases are related to the current Covid-19 pandemic.
+In each round, all teams work on the same case study.
+Each year case studies refer to one overarching topic of European, or global, relevance.
+In 2020, all cases were related to the Covid-19 pandemic.

 • European Investment Bank Institute, Luxembourg